Add Comics and Graphic Novels to All Classes

 It’s worth reminding ourselves as teachers that we probably all have students who love comics and graphic novels and may still be a bit hesitant to say so in a classroom where comics are not considered “proper reading material.”

-We also may have writers whose impulse is to mix art and words to create stories and other texts but who don’t think they have permission to do so.
+We also may have young writers whose impulse is to mix art and words to create stories and other texts but who don’t think they have permission to do so.
 As teachers, we have to be open to those creative avenues as much as possible, and advocates like Smyth help us all find that path forward.

 Shifting students from comics readers to comics creators